gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 ```
 get the target position for the current move.
 As of now, this position is the view of the stepper task.
 This means, the value will stay unchanged after a move/moveTo until the
 stepper task is executed.
+In keep running mode, the targetPos() is not updated
 ```cpp
   int32_t targetPos() { return _rg.targetPosition(); }
 ```